2020 Census HiringPosted on Oct 18, 2019 in Decennial Census, Featured, Main, Whats New Releases

 The Census Bureau is hiring both office and field positions for the 2020 Census.
 Use the resources below to learn about the application process and get started, or call (808) 650-6611 to speak with someone at the ACO about hiring.

-Become a census taker in your community:
+Become a census taker!

 - Recruiting Manager— Responsible for formulating and directing a comprehensive ran for identifying, contacting and mobilizing national, regional and local organizations to provide candidates for the 2020 Census.
 Reviews procedures and reports from previous censuses and, tests relating to the recruiting efforts to determine how the recruiting operation was previously conducted.